UNINETTSigma2/documentation/nird_archive/user-guide.md

 After completing the publication metadata you will be presented with fields for the second part of the primary metadata (see Figure 4).
 Each of the metadata fields has a help button (the i icon) containing a short description and example of the term.
 Some of the metadata fields are automatically populated.
 An Internal Identifier is generated and used by the archive to identify the dataset.
 The Depositor is also automatically filled-in (the information is extracted from the identity provided by FEIDE or OpenIdP) and cannot be altered.
 Additional Depositors can be provided.

-The currently available licences covering access to a dataset are: the Creative Commons Attribution 4.0 International (CC BY 4.0 [2]_ ), Norwegian Licence for Open Data (NLOD [3]_ ).
+The currently available licences covering access to a dataset are: the Creative Commons Attribution 4.0 International (CC BY 4.0 {ref}` [2] <references-archive>` ), Norwegian Licence for Open Data (NLOD {ref}` [3] <references-archive>` ).
 The licence provides liberal access to the data which maximises the impact of the data you have published, and it ensures that proper recognition is given to you.
 The default licence is CC BY 4.0.

 By default, metadata for published datasets are considered public and access is granted to all researchers.
 The Data Manager and Rights Holder that you nominate will be informed by email of the nomination and whether they wish to accept the role.
 The Archive will periodically remind them of their nomination, and you will receive an email when they accept or decline the nomination.
 It is your responsibility to find suitable entities (persons or organisations) that can accept the roles.
 Your institute may be able to offer guidance on suitable Data Manager and Rights Holders, or you can email the archive.manager@norstore.no for guidance.